 Neurology Lab 2 - Module 1 - Vertebral Column: Page 3 of 5

-View the vertebral column. |
+| View the vertebral column. |

-Using the Highlight tool, highlight the lumbar vertebra stepwise and note the orientation on the transverse, sagittal and coronal cuts.
-Pay attention to local anatomical relationships. |
+| Using the Highlight tool, now highlight the lumbar vertebrae one by one and note their orientation and anatomical relationships on the transverse, sagittal and coronal cross-sections. |

-At what vertebral level does the spinal cord end? |
+At what vertebral level does the spinal cord end in an adult? |

 |